Diffeomorphic solutions of Ahlfors-Hopf equations: Diffeomorphism; proof of Theorem

 \section{Diffeomorphism; proof of Theorem \ref{UniqueDiff}}

-From our hypotheses we have a minimiser $f$ to the boundary value problem (\ref{1.1}) with monotone pseudo-inverse $h$ which satisfies the Hopf equation (\ref{AHDifferential}) with $\eta\equiv1$, along with a solution $H$ to the same Hopf equation as $h$, and $H$ satisfies the conditions as in Theorem \ref{UniqueDiff}.
+From our hypotheses we have a minimiser $f$ to the boundary value problem (\ref{1.1}) with monotone pseudo-inverse $h$ which satisfies the Ahlfors-Hopf equation (\ref{AHDifferential}) with $\eta\equiv1$, along with a solution $H$ to the same Ahlfors-Hopf equation as $h$, and $H$ satisfies the conditions as in Theorem \ref{UniqueDiff}.
 Moreover, they have a common pair of points with distinguished values, for notational ease we write $h(0)=H(0)=0$, and $h(1)=H(1)=1$.
 Our task of this section is to prove $h=H$ in $\oD$.\\

 Let $F=h-H$, and $\Omega\subset\ID$ be the set where $H$ is diffeomorphic.
 The following lemma follows from a similar argument as given in \cite[Lemma 6]{MY5}.
 The proof is simply to write the Ahlfors-Hopf equation as a degenerate elliptic Beltrami equation $h_\zbar={\cal B}(h_z)$, show that ${\cal B}$ satisfies local elliptic bounds away from $0$ from which it follows with a few estimates that $F$ is locally the solution to an elliptic Beltrami equation. \begin{lemma} $F$ is locally quasiregular in $\Omega$.
 In particular, $F$ is open in $\Omega$. \end{lemma} Further note that the growth estimates on $\mA$ and as $\mathsf{E}_{\mA,\eta}^\ast(h)$ and $\mathsf{E}_{\mA,\eta}^\ast(H)$ are finite, we have $h,H\in W^{1,2}(\ID)$.